Confucius Says: On Being a “Superior Person”

-This age-old question, occasionally greeted with derision these days, occurred to me during a stimulating discussion led by Helen Mason and Bill Oliver at the Brookfield Sea of Faith in Australia meeting of 1st November 2009.
+This age-old question, occasionally greeted with derision these days, occurred to me during a stimulating SOFiA discussion.

-Bill used (perhaps a trifle facetiously) “superior person” as the translation of the term used apparently by the Chinese sage, Confucius, to define an ideal human being.
+“Superior person” might be the translation of the term used apparently by the Chinese sage, Confucius, to define an ideal human being.

 I found myself pondering: “By what criteria is someone regarded as superior to (i.e. ‘better than’) another person?”